 My soul lies in the dust; by your will revive me.
 I declared my ways and you answered; teach me your statutes.
 Make me grasp the way of your precepts and I will muse on your wonders.
-My soul pines away with grief; by your word raise me up.
-Keep me from the way of error and teach me your law.
-I have chosen the way of truth with your decrees before me.
-I bind myself to do your will: Lord, do not disappoint me.
-I will run the way of your commands; you give freedom to my heart
+My soul pines away with grief;

+by your word raise me up.
+Keep me from the way of error

+and teach me your law.
+I have chosen the way of truth

+with your decrees before me.

+I bind myself to do your will;

+Lord, do not disappoint me.

+I will run the way of your commands; / you give freedom to my heart

-(It is our conviction that) the central message of the New Testament is that there is really only one prayer and that this prayer is the prayer of Christ.
-It is a prayer that continues in our hearts day and night.
-It is the stream of love that flows constantly between Jesus and his Father.
+The central message of the New

+Testament is that there is really only one

+prayer and that this prayer is the prayer

+of Christ.
+It is a prayer that continues in

+our hearts day and night.
+It is the stream

+of love that flows constantly between

+Jesus and his Father.
 It is the Holy Spirit.

-(Again it is our conviction that) it is the most important task for any fully human life to become as open as possible to this stream of love.
-We have to allow this prayer to become our prayer, (we have) to enter into the experience of being swept (out of ourselves) beyond ourselves into this wonderful prayer of Jesus - this great cosmic river of love.
-In order for us to do this we must learn (a way) that is a way of silence and stillness.
+It is the most important task for any fully human life to become as open as possible to this stream of love.
+We have to allow this prayer to become our prayer, to enter into the experience of being swept beyond ourselves into this wonderful prayer of Jesus - this great cosmic river of love.
+In order for us to do this we must learn a most demanding discipline that is a way of silence and stillness.
 It is as though we have to create a space within ourselves that will allow the consciousness of the prayer of Jesus to envelop us in this powerful mystery.